Cuprate/cuprate/database/README.md

 For more information on the other modes, read the documentation [here](https://github.com/Cuprate/cuprate/blob/2ac90420c658663564a71b7ecb52d74f3c2c9d0f/database/src/config/sync_mode.rs#L63-L144).

 ## 6. Thread model
-As noted in the [`Layers`](#layers) section, the base database abstractions themselves are not concerned with threads, they are mostly functions to be called from a single-thread.
+As noted in the [`Layers`](#layers) section, the base database abstractions themselves are not concerned with parallelism, they are mostly functions to be called from a single-thread.

-However, the actual API `cuprate_database` exposes for practical usage by the main `cuprated` binary (and other `async` use-cases) is the asynchronous `service` API, which _does_ have a thread model backing it.
+However, the actual API `cuprate_database` exposes for practical usage for the main `cuprated` binary (and other `async` use-cases) is the asynchronous `service` API, which _does_ have a thread model backing it.

-As such, when `cuprate_database::service`'s initialization function is called, threads will be spawned.
+As such, when `cuprate_database::service`'s initialization function is called, threads will be spawned and maintained until the user disconnects.

 The current system is:
 - [1 writer thread](https://github.com/Cuprate/cuprate/blob/9c27ba5791377d639cb5d30d0f692c228568c122/database/src/service/write.rs#L52-L66)